Sandika Joy's Story

 YOU'RE WELCOME HERE

-When I got home, my partner and I decided to move together to a new place and new community, Lasqueti Island – a remote, off the grid, paradise.
+When I got home, my boyfriend at that time and I decided to move together to a new place and new community, Lasqueti Island – a remote, off the grid, paradise.
 Some people say that Lasqueti is a place where a person can have a second childhood, and it has been here that I've had the perfect environment to do so much healing from my past.

 I have a life and career I would never have imagined possible back then, all because I deconstructed that old false story and recovered my true golden Self!